mvysny/karibu-testing/karibu-testing-v8/README.md

   should fail as well.

-It is therefore important that we use the `Button._click()` extension method provided by the Karibu Testing library, which checks all the above points, prior running the click listeners.
+It is therefore important that we use the `Button._click()` extension method provided by the Karibu Testing library, which checks all the above points, prior running the click listeners (in Java it's `_click(button)` since Java doesn't have extension methods).

 ### Changing values